Gorzontrok/Mods-Broforce/007_Patch/README.md

  * The latest Release it's in the `/Release` folder.

 ## Know Issue :
-* Some enemies become invisible in the tear gas, because they don't have animation for this.
+* If you enabled the TearGas Patch, some enemies become invisible in the tear gas, because they don't have animation for this.

 ## Incompatible :
  * None